Impeachment process against Richard Nixon: Arrangements for impeachment vote and trial

 On August 2, the House Rules Committee announced that the Judiciary Committee's report on the three articles of impeachment would be completed by August 8, and that the House would begin debating them on August 19.
 The Washington Post reported on August 7 that the members of the Democratic and Republican leadership had agreed informally to cut in half the time for debating impeachment on the House floor.
 Thus the televised debate would have lasted for one week rather than two.

 Soon after the Judiciary Committee approved the first article of impeachment, Senate Majority Leader Mike Mansfield and Senator Scott met to start planning for a likely impeachment trial.
-The 100 senators would have served as jurors, with Chief Justice Burger presiding; a group of House members would have prosecuted, with Nixon's lawyers defending.
+The 100 senators would have served as jurors, with Chief Justice Burger presiding; a group of House members would have served as prosecutors, with Nixon's lawyers defending.
 Following a delay to give the president time to prepare, the actual trial, according to Senator Jacob Javits, was unlikely to start before November and might run well into January 1975.

 Francis R. Valeo, the secretary of the U.S. Senate, was put in charge of making the arrangements.
 It was decided that there would be television coverage of the trial, and technical preparations and discussions of specific ground rules for the press and the public were underway.
 Because Nixon might be forced to be in attendance during the Senate proceedings, Kissinger came up with plans to form a small group to manage the government in the president's place, to be composed of a few top Cabinet officers and congressional leaders as well as Chief of Staff Haig.